CodeAndCake/AppsFromScratch/sessions/03/README.md

 PM:

-- [x ] 30 minutes **group discussions & wireframing**: how can we all use these components but have different apps that server different purposes? what is the **potential** for apps using these components?
+- [x] 30 minutes **group discussions & wireframing**: how can we all use these components but have different apps that server different purposes? what is the **potential** for apps using these components?

 	* With these ingredients: dropdown, database, filter logic etc...
 	* Come up with an app *recipe*!